-Creating symbioses takes time, requires a lot of data, mutual trust between the parties, experience, skills and not least new knowledge.
-Here you can read about our work and tools for building and developing long-term, value-adding partnerships.
+Creating symbioses takes time, requires a lot of data, mutual trust between the parties, experience, skills and, not least, new knowledge.
+Here you can read about our work and tools for building and developing long-term and value-creating partnerships.

 Guide for Industrial Symbiosis facilitators

 It is a tool or practical advice on how to create and facilitate symbiotic partnerships.

 The guide has been developed in the context of the Interreg BSR project BIS, based on the experiences gathered through peer-to-peer learning observations and interviews with project partners from Denmark, Norway, Sweden, Finland, Poland and Russia.

 This dialogue-based screening tool identifies both the technical development potential of a company and its motivation and readiness to enter into a symbiosis partnership.

 At Kalundborg Symbiosis, we are passionate about sustainable solutions, and we believe in teaching the world about transformative power of industrial symbiosis.
 It is a